SitePen/dgrid/test/intern/README.md

 npx intern leaveRemoteOpen
 ```

+The `pretty` reporter erases errors that are output to the console.
+Delete the value in `intern.json` or change
+it to `runner` while debugging.

 ### Loader errors

 Loader errors may produce confusing output that does not facilitate debugging.
 If you encounter a loader error